Gebel Adda

-Gebel Adda (also Jebel Adda) was a mountain and archaeological site on the right bank of the Nubian Nile in what is now southern Egypt.
+Gebel or Jebel Adda was a mountain and archaeological site on the right bank of the Nubian Nile in what is now southern Egypt.
 The settlement on its crest was continuously inhabited from the late Meroitic period (2nd century AD–4th century) to the Ottoman period, when it was abandoned by the late 18th century.
-It reached its greatest prominence in the 14th and 15th centuries, when it seemed to have been the capital of late kingdom of Makuria.
+It reached its greatest prominence in the 14th and 15th centuries, when it seemed to have been the capital of Nubian kingdom of Makuria under the names Dau and Atwa.
 Much of the site is now underwater, flooded by the construction of Lake Nasser.

 Gebel Adda was superficially excavated in the 1960s by the American Research Center in Egypt, just before it was submerged.
 Archaeologists unearthed several churches, some with their paintings still intact, two palatial structures, inscriptions in the Meroitic language, documents in Old Nubian, and a large amount of leatherwork at the site.
 The nearby ancient Egyptian rock temple of Horemheb was relocated.
 Much of the material excavated from Gebel Adda is stored in the Royal Ontario Museum in Canada and remains unpublished.

 Location

 Rising from its flat surroundings as a table mountain with steep slopes on all sides, Gebel Adda lay in Lower Nubia, on the east bank of the Nile, between the first and second cataracts, five kilometers south-east of Abu Simbel.
 The current border with Sudan lies 20 kilometers to the south.
 In the vicinity there were once several smaller settlements from Christian times: the Church of Kaw lay about 20 kilometers downstream on the same side of the river bank, while Abdallah Nirqi and Tamit were directly opposite, and the burial grounds of Qustul lay about ten kilometres to the south.
 All these sites were flooded in the late 1960s and early 1970s.

 The Egyptian temple on the slopes of the mountain is often named after the modern-day village Abu Oda that was located at the foot of the mountain.
-The mountain fortress was the site referred to as Daw (دو) in medieval Arabic sources, which has been thought to be the capital of Makuria from 1365 to around 1500.
-The town's Old Nubian name was Atwa.
+The mountain fortress is thought to have been the capital of Makuria from 1365 to around 1500, known as Dau or Daw (دو) or Atwa (ⲁⲧⲟⲩⲁ, Atoua).